 In addition, some carriers may offer better “express” type services than others, and so for those expedited shipping requirements, being able to choose a better-performing carrier will facilitate the meeting and hopefully exceed your customers’ expectations.

 Using multiple carriers can also offer increased flexibility when it comes to shipping.
-If a business only uses one carrier, it may be limited to shipping to those destinations that the one particular carrier supports.
+If a business only uses one carrier, it may be limited to shipping to those destinations that the particular carrier supports.

 Reduced risk of service disruptions